NICK PERKINS

 "THE BILL"

-a joke, two guys walk into an African restaurant,
+could have been a joke, two guys walk into an African

-one black, one white.
-The white guy says to the
+restaurant, one black, one white.
+The white guy says to

-black guy, can you pay for me?
-The black guy
+the black guy, can you pay for me?
+The black guy should

-should then turn to him and say something
+then turn to him and say something profound and witty,

-before my friend, my friend who happened to have
+was placed quietly before my friend, my friend who

 ESSAY 8: